Kasey Wehrman: International career

 Wehrman was capped 11 times for the Australian under-20 team and has played a number of times for the full Australian national team including unofficial and official international games making his debut in 1998 against Fiji in Brisbane.

 He was a surprise inclusion for a friendly match against Ghana in November 2006 after having been overlooked for the previous 5 years.

 National team statistics

 Coaching career

 On 25 October 2012 it was announced he had accepted the head coach position at the newly formed Western Pride football club who will participate in the Australian Premier League Queensland Conference.
 He resigned in July 2014 to return home to Norway after two seasons at Ipswich.

 On 15 December 2021, Wehrman was named head coach of Norwegian side Strømmen IF.
+He was hired by Ull/Kisa ahead of the 2024 season.